gwankyun/CMake/Help/manual/presets/root-properties.rst

   An optional array of strings representing files to include.
 If the filenames are not absolute, they are considered relative to the current file.
-See `Includes`_ for discussion of the constraints on included files.
+See |includes| for discussion of the constraints on included files.

 .. _`CMakePresets.vendor`: